Concert Review: James Taylor Brings Heart and Soul to Hollywood Bowl

 “I’m pretty sure I was nervous,” Taylor added of the audition.
 “I’ve also been told I had a good time.”

 Crow returned to the stage to pair with Taylor on the peppy, flirty “Mockingbird,” the Inez and Charlie Foxx tune Taylor and Simon re-recorded for Simon’s 1974 studio album “Hotcakes.”
-And, of course, Taylor made sure to sing “You’ve Got a Friend,” the feel-good anthem of togetherness and love, kept alive by those who sing “winter, spring, summer and fall” today.
+And, of course, Taylor made sure to sing “You’ve Got a Friend,” the feel-good anthem of togetherness and love of deacdes gone by, kept alive by those who sing “winter, spring, summer and fall” today.

 James Taylor & His All-Star Band returns to the Hollywood Bowl Friday night with special guest Sheryl Crow.